Kamilcuk/nomad-tools/README.md

   -q, --quiet                     Be less verbose.
   --json                          Job input is in json form.
 Passed to nomad
                                   command line interface with -json.
-  -A, --attach                    Relevant in run mode only.
-Stop the job on
-                                  interrupt and after it has finished.
+  -A, --attach                    Stop the job on interrupt and after it has
-  --purge-successful              Relevant in run and stop modes.
-When stopping
+                                  finished.
+Relevant in run mode only.
-                                  the job, purge it when all job summary metrics are zero except nonzero complete metric.
+  --purge-successful              When stopping the job, purge it when all job
+                                  summary metrics are zero except nonzero
-  --purge                         Relevant in run and stop modes.
-When stopping
+                                  complete metric.
+Relevant in run and stop modes.
+Implies --attach.
-                                  the job, purge it.
+  --purge                         When stopping the job, purge it.
+Relevant in
+                                  run and stop modes.
+Implies --attach.
   -n, --lines INTEGER             Sets the tail location in best-efforted number
                                   of lines relative to the end of logs.
 Default prints all the logs.
 Set to 0 to try try best-